 We addressed this need by developing a method which allows for the assessment of SLR impacts to individual systems and can be applied to all 104 wetlands in the region.
 In addition, we wanted to address the high spatial variability in marsh response by parameterizing our model with site-specific data and using regional data as defaults when these were not available.
-Understanding how each system will respond to SLR is necessary in order to determine vulnerability at a synoptic scale and to inform regional planning.
+Understanding how each system will respond to SLR is necessary in order to determine resiliency at a synoptic scale and to inform regional planning.
 Here, we present an approach based on wetland typology that leverages existing data and models and uses basic relationships to estimate potential changes associated with SLR to wetlands across the region.
-Our goal in this assessment is to estimate relative vulnerability within the region, which we quantified as the potential change in habitat composition for 2050 and 2100 for all 104 systems currently included in the RSU project.
-These results can be used to support regional planning efforts by providing a regional screening level assessment of SLR effects and vulnerability.
-Ultimately, this vulnerability analysis will aid the SCWRP in prioritizing management strategies that mitigate the effects of sea level rise and thus ensure the future resiliency of Southern California coastal systems.
+Our goal in this assessment is to estimate relative habitat change within the region, which we quantified as the potential change in habitat composition for 2050 and 2100 for all 104 systems currently included in the RSU project.
+In addition, we modeled habitat change for 3 scenarios of wetland expansion: 1) No Migration/Existing Footprint - the future extent of marshes is restricted to the current (2015) marsh boundaries; 2) Wetland Migration/Avoid Developed Areas - marshes can expand in the future into adjacent undeveloped areas; and 3) Wetland Migration/All Areas - marshes can expand in the future into all adjacent areas based on their elevation, regardless of the current land use.
+We also investigated 4 additional management actions: 1) Increasing accretion rates; 2) Implementing one-time thin-layer sediment augmentation; 3) Managing estuary mouth dynamics; and 4) Reconnecting fragmented systems.
+Our findings can be used to support regional planning efforts by providing a regional screening level assessment of SLR impacts to habitat composition.
+Ultimately, this analysis will aid the SCWRP in prioritizing management strategies that mitigate the effects of sea level rise and thus ensure the future resiliency of Southern California coastal systems.